kharriiTD/ms_project_html-css/README.md

  # 1. About

  Green Food Garden are a local company that grow organic vegetables without any chemical fertilizers, pesticides or insecticides.
-Our goal is to give our coustomers the best fresh quility as posssible and deliver to there home weekly.
+Our goal is to give our coustomers the best fresh quility as posssible and deliver to their home weekly.

 Green Food Garden doesnt excist in real life this is just a idea for my Milestone project 1 for the full stack web development course at code institute.
-All truogh the greenhouse does excist and its my family farm and we only grew cucumbers.
+All trough the greenhouse does excist and its my family farm and we only grew cucumbers.

 [Live project website can be accesed here.](https://kharriitd.github.io/ms_project_html-css/)